lknelson/computational-grounded-theory/data/README.txt

 DATA-SPECIFIC INFORMATION FOR: FeministTexts.csv
 ------------------------------------------------

 This is a tab-separated .csv file using utf-8 encoding.
 Each row is one document.
+Missing values were set using Python's numpy.nan.

 1. Number of variables: 9